 This week we are sharing our last installment of our series with Karen Shanahan, L.M.H.C. of Coastal Therapy - and this one may be our favorite topic!
 When a new baby arrives, almost everything changes.
 But one of the things that isn't talked about enough is the shift between you and your partner - and how that relationship dynamic can seem strained, stressful, or downright infuriating at times when you're adjusting to being parents.
+Learn how to make it through these changes as a team with our relationship advice for new parents.

 "You Did This!